qunitjs/qunitjs.com/intro.md

 Congrats!
 You just wrote and executed your first QUnit test!

-Next, you should try writing a test for some of your own code and then check out the [API documentation](https://api.qunitjs.com) or run `qunit --help` to discover more of QUnit's features.
+Check out the [API documentation](https://api.qunitjs.com) to learn more about the QUnit API for organising tests and making assertions.

+See [Command-line interface](./cli.md) for how the `qunit` command works.

 ### Support Policy

 QUnit follows the <a href="https://github.com/nodejs/LTS" target="_blank">Node Long-term Support (LTS) Schedule</a> and provides support for Current, Active LTS, and Maintenance LTS releases.

-### Package Name Prior to 2.4.1
+### Package name prior to 2.4.1

-Prior to version 2.4.1, QUnit was published under the package name `qunitjs` on NPM.
-If you wish to install an older version of QUnit on Node, you will want to use the `qunitjs` package.
-The `qunit` package prior to version 2.4.1 is an alternative CLI that is now published as `node-qunit`.
+Prior to QUnit 2.4.1, the npm package was published under the name "qunit**js**" instead of "qunit".
+To install earlier versions of QUnit for Node, check out [qunitjs](https://www.npmjs.com/package/qunitjs).

+The 0.x and 1.x versions of the "qunit" package on npm holds an alternative CLI that is now published as [node-qunit](https://github.com/qunitjs/node-qunit).

 ---